WICG/file-system-access/EXPLAINER.md

 # What is all this?

-The exact interfaces involved here are yet to be decided.
-But at a high level what we're providing is several bits:
+At a high level what we're providing is several bits:

 1. A modernized version of the existing (but not really standardized) [`Entry`](https://www.w3.org/TR/2012/WD-file-system-api-20120417/#idl-def-Entry)